HubRise/website/content/apps/woocommerce/en/configuration.md

 ## Customers

 The **Customers** section lets you customise the way that WooCommerce sends the customer information to HubRise.
-By default, WooCommerce sends the customer information in the `billing` and `shipping` objects of the order payload, and no change is required in the WooCommerce Bridge configuration.
-However, if you use specialised plugins to store and manage the customer information of your WooCommerce store, you might need to specify the order metadata where this information is encoded.
+By default, customer data is sourced from the shipping address, or the billing address if the shipping address is missing.

+Enable **Always use the billing address** to use the billing address, even if the shipping address is present.

-To verify if you need to configure metadata keys in this section, place some test orders from your WooCommerce store and check the order logs in your HubRise back-office.
+If you use plugins that store customer information in metadata, use the **Key for (...)** fields to associate metadata keys with customer fields in HubRise.
+To help you identify the correct metadata keys, place some test orders from your WooCommerce store and check the order logs in the **Latest operations** tab.

 ![WooCommerce Bridge configuration page](./images/019-woocommerce-configuration-4.png)